OOI-RCA-APL/ceres/docs/getting-started.md

   port: 8080
 ```

-This will tell Ceres to listen on port `8080`.
-The server provides a web console, and an API.
+This will tell Ceres to provide the web console and API on port `8080`.

 #### Database